Last Updated on

 The truth is that you make yourself happy.
 You probably just don’t know how anymore.
 In the midst of life experience we lose track of how we become unhappy and who is responsible.
 We have created so many automatic emotional reactions over the years that we have become unfamiliar with how to make ourselves happy.
 When we come back to the the idea that we make ourselves happy it may even seem foreign.

 It can become difficult to keep track of which emotions are reactions and which are authentic expressions.
 There is another person that can often appear to be responsible when we react.
 We interpret it this way so appears to be true.
 But there is another possible cause for our emotion.
-Have a listen and consider this other point of view.
+What if the emotions we feel are emotions we create?

 We can see with clarity the dynamic of love in creating happiness in relationship.
 It also puts into perspective the role of responsibility and the power of agreements in the area of emotions.
 With this awareness we can do away with all the blame and fault finding.
 Then it is time to get on with the real work, finding and changing false beliefs that we use as an excuse to not express our love.